apache/spark/README.md

 ## Building

-Spark requires Scala 2.8.
-This version has been tested with 2.8.1.final.
+Spark requires Scala 2.9.1.
+This version has been tested with 2.9.1.final.
-Experimental support for Scala 2.9 is available in the `scala-2.9` branch.

 The project is built using Simple Build Tool (SBT), which is packaged with it.
 To build Spark and its example programs, run: